 - Mix dry ingredients (almond meal, coconut flour, baking soda, baking powder and salt) together in a small bowl.

-- In a large bowl, mix wet ingredients (bananas, coconut oil, maple syrup, eggs, vanilla essence).
-Pour dry ingredients into large bowl and combine well.
+- In another bowl, mix wet ingredients (bananas, coconut oil, maple syrup, eggs, vanilla essence).
+Combine wet and dry ingredients well.

 - Bake for 25 minutes or until tops are golden brown.

-- If you recreate this recipe, don’t forget to tag me in a pic of on Instagram @jennafelicity and #jennafelicity so I can see it.
+- If you recreate this recipe, don’t forget to tag me in a pic of on Instagram @jenna.westphal and #jennawestphal so I can see it.
 Enjoy!